 In an ideal world, the scenario is as follows.
-The product owner gets a quality product and profit, the development team performs the project on time (without loss of quality) and receive a fee.
-This can be called a successful software development.
+The product owner gets a quality product and profit, the development team performs the project on time (without loss of quality), and receive a fee.
+This can be called successful software development.

 But the world is not perfect.
 And more often than we would like, such a scenario occurs in life.